sakshigiri2002/hand_gesture_controlled_robot/README.md

 # Hand Gesture Controlled Robot
-This project controlls turtlebot3 robot in gazebo using hand gestures.
+This project aim is to controll turtlebot3 robot in gazebo using hand gestures.
 ## Requirements
 1. Install Ros From link:
 http://wiki.ros.org/ROS/Installation (Noetic-Version)